Alea Jacta Est

 “However, what leads me to caution others about the game is the extremely poor optimization.”

-The story aspect of the game revolves around strategic planning and decision-making, where players must carefully plot army movements and political actions based on the outcomes of previous turns.
-The narrative unfolds through a log that details events, requiring players to engage in a cycle of planning and waiting for resolutions, ultimately leading to victory or defeat.
+The story aspect of the game revolves around strategic planning and decision-making, where players spend significant time plotting army movements and political actions based on the outcomes recorded in the game's log.
+This cyclical process of planning, waiting for turn resolutions, and adjusting strategies creates a narrative of tactical warfare and political maneuvering, ultimately leading to victory or defeat.

 “In order to better understand what was going on while you were waiting for the turn to resolve, you always need to check the game's log and see what transpired, then plot army movements, political decisions, and whatnot for the next turn.”